Southernhay House, Exeter, Devon UK - independently owned hotel in the heart of Exeter city centre

 As Daniel Defoe said, visiting Exeter in the 18th century, “‘tis full of gentry and good company, and yet full of trade and manufacturers also.”

 The Georgian terraces of Southernhay lie at the heart of the bourgeoise city.
-While Southernhay House stands out because of its detached grandeur, the main terraces were the work of two local builders from 1789 onwards: William Hooper and Matthew Nosworthy, whose portrait hangs on the first floor at Southernhay House.
+While Southernhay House stands out because of its detached grandeur, the main terraces were the work of two local builders from 1789 onwards: William Hooper and Matthew Nosworthy - whose portrait hangs on the first floor at Southernhay House.

 We like the fact that the terraces were built by the middle class builders who were destined to live in them, together with the staff, the doctors, lawyers and artisans who looked after them.
 Between 1800 and 1840, the city doubled in size.